intel/llvm/sycl/doc/extensions/experimental/sycl_ext_intel_esimd/sycl_ext_intel_esimd.md

     * 1-2 bytes - short
     * 3-4 bytes - int
     * 5-8 bytes - array of 2 ints
-  Floating point types are not merged.
-Structure field alignment rules can increase the calculated size compared to simple sum of `sizeof` of all the types.
   If the total size exceeds 8, then:
     * a source parameter of this type is broken down into multiple parameters with types resulted from unwrapping
     * a source return value of this type keeps it (the type)